JuperoDev/sw-api/README.md

 Use `nuxt dev` for development and `npx vitest` for testing.
 More details below.

+## Note:

+### Dynamic Routes Approach:

+If I were more familiar with the API at the beginning, I would have made just two dynamic routes to handle the different entities (e.g., [page] and [id]).
+However, without knowing all the details initially, I chose an approach that created multiple dynamic routes for each entity type.
+This approach may lead to some repetition, but it was the fastest solution at the time to get the project working correctly.

 ## Setup

 Make sure to install the dependencies: